arunsain/create-video-thumnail-laravel-7/README.md

-Step -5 Upate ffmpeg of your linux server
+Step -5 Update ffmpeg path in your config/thumbnail.php

 		<?php